aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 {: .source}

-Let's copy the first contig including the header by moving over it with the mouse and pressing the left mouse button to copy.
+Let's copy these first 50 lines of the scaffold including the header by moving over it with the mouse and pressing the left mouse button to copy.

 > ## Exercise: Annotate a gene
 > Go to [ORFfinder](https://www.ncbi.nlm.nih.gov/orffinder/).
 Paste the sequence including the header into the query